How Much Compensation Can I Claim For A Hospital Infection?

 We’ve listed examples of the types of infections you may acquire in the hospital below:

 - Clostridium difficile (C. diff).
-This is a bacterial infection that can cause diarrhoea, fever, loss of appetite and a stomachache.
+C. difficile is a bacterial infection that can cause diarrhoea, fever, loss of appetite and a stomachache.
 It spreads when the infected party’s faeces gets onto surfaces.

 - Staph Infection.
 These are caused by staphylococcus bacteria.
 This could be spread through close skin contact, sharing towels and droplets, such as from coughs.